RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 We strongly recommend to read the :doc:`installation` chapter.

 .. warning::
+    Apache has difficulties with running two independent applications under mod_perl on the same server.

-    If you install OTOBO on the same server as you OTRS / ((OTRS)) Community Edition and under Apache, configure the OTOBO (or OTRS) web server without Mod_perl as long as both systems are running, or deactivate OTRS in the web server before the migration.
-Apache has difficulties with running two systems under Mod_perl on the same server.
+    Therefore, if you installed OTOBO on the same server as your OTRS / ((OTRS)) Community Edition, disable mod_perl for OTOBO as long as both systems are running.
-    To disable Mod_perl, just comment out the mod_perl part in the file ``/opt/otobo/scripts/apache2-httpd.include.conf``.
+    To disable mod_perl for OTOBO, simply comment out the mod_perl part in the file */opt/otobo/scripts/apache2-httpd.include.conf*.
+    Alternatively you can deactivate OTRS in the web server before the migration.

 After finishing the installation tutorial, please login to the OTOBO Admin Area ``Admin -> Packages`` to install all required OTOBO OPM packages.